Kmetija 2024

-Kmetija 2024 (The Farm 2024) is the thirteenth season of the Slovene reality television series Kmetija.
+Kmetija 2024 (The Farm 2024) is the fourteenth season of the Slovene reality television series Kmetija.
 The season is filmed on a new location by Lopata in Slovenia where Natalija Bratkovič once again presents and guides the contestants alongside farm mentor Nada Zorec to live on a farm as it was a century prior.
 The main twist this season is that new contestants are competing alongside former contestants and reality-TV contestants, all competing for the grand prize of €50,000 and the title of Kmetija 2024.
 The season premiered on 2 September 2024 on Pop TV.
 The season concluded on 12 December 2024 where Tim Novak won against Stanislav Travnikar and Nik Triler to win the grand prize and be crowned the winner of Kmetija 2024.

 Contestants

 Amongst the contestants are couple Eva Luna Mlakar and Nejc Abram.